Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 Instructions

-• Tear off two sheets of Reynolds Wrap® Non-Stick Foil.
+• Prep Foil: Tear off two sheets of Reynolds Wrapยฎ Non-Stick Foil.
 They should be about 1 inch larger than your fillet on all sides.
+Make sure the dull (non-stick) side is up, fold the edges up to form a rim all the way around.

-• Drizzle olive oil on each fillet.
+• Season: Place a salmon fillet on each piece of foil.
+Drizzle olive oil on each fillet.
 Cut the lemon and tangerine in half.
 Using just one half, squeeze juice over each fillet.
 Sprinkle with salt and pepper.

-• Roughly chop the fresh herbs and add alongside the citrus.
+• Top Salmon: Cut the rest of the citrus into slices.
+Layer along the salmon.
+Roughly chop the fresh herbs and add alongside the citrus.
 Sprinkle the nuts next to those.

-• Place the salmon-topped foil onto the grill.
+• Grill: Place the salmon-topped foil onto the grill.
 Cook for 10 minutes, or until the internal temperature in the thickest part reaches 145F degrees.

-• Remove from the grill.
+• Finish: Remove from the grill.
 For added flavor, you can drizzle with melted butter and sprinkle with a pinch of cayenne and flake sea salt.

 Nutrition